MiloEliot/LEGO-PostgreSQL-Analysis/README.md

 # LEGO Postgresql Analysis

-This project explores the LEGO dataset from Kaggle using Postgresql.
+This project explores the LEGO dataset from Kaggle using PostgreSQL.

 It demonstrates:
 - Basic SQL commands